Dalekamistoso/openMSX-Spanish-TSXAdvanced/readme.txt

 4.- Some functions of the emulator are not working anymore, work incorrectly or has weird behaviour (delete
     "openmsx" folder inside "my documents" before running)

+5.- If running under versions below commit "23e23b2" use BETA 001

 ===========================================================================================================